kdoore/cs1335-gitbook-S16/button_states.md

 Button States
 ==============

-In this project, we'll look at button states like hover, pressed, and clicked, as well as how buttons can be used to provide users with control over states of other elements of our programs.
+In this project, we'll look at button behaviors like hover, pressed, and clicked, as well as how buttons can be used to provide users with control over states of other elements of our programs.
 This project continues to emphasize the use of functions to create modular code.
 In a future version of this project, we'll create object-oriented buttons.
 As this project shows, it is helpful to think of buttons as having different behaviors such as display color depending on their current state and user interaction.
 It is instructive to consider how a button differs from a simple rectangle, code written for the button directly relates to the behaviors and functions of a button when contrasted with a simple rectangle.

  Below is one possible way we could describe or model the features of a button: